 Income associated with interest-earning assets and costs associated with interest-bearing liabilities may not be affected uniformly by fluctuations in interest rates.
 The magnitude and duration of changes in interest rates are events over which Southern States has no control, and such changes may have an adverse effect on Southern States' net interest income.
 Prepayment and early withdrawal levels, which are also impacted by changes in interest rates, can significantly affect Southern States' assets and liabilities.
-For example, an increase in interest rates could, among other things, reduce the demand for loans and decrease loan repayment rates.
+For example, a decrease in the general level of interest rates could affect Southern States by, among other things, leading to greater competition for deposits and incentivizing borrowers to prepay or refinance, at lower interest rates, their loans more quickly or frequently than they otherwise would, and at current interest rates and with current yield curves, it would reduce our net interest income and margin.
+Conversely, an increase in interest rates could, among other things, reduce the demand for loans and decrease loan repayment rates.
 Such an increase could also adversely affect the ability of Southern States' floating-rate borrowers to meet their higher payment obligations, which could in turn lead to an increase in non-performing assets and net charge offs.
-Conversely, a decrease in the general level of interest rates could affect Southern States by, among other things, leading to greater competition for deposits and incentivizing borrowers to prepay or refinance, at lower interest rates, their loans more quickly or frequently than they otherwise would, and at current interest rates and with current yield curves, it would reduce our net interest income and margin.

 Southern States attempts to minimize the adverse effects of changes in interest rates by structuring its asset-liability composition in order to obtain the maximum spread between interest income and interest expense and its primary tool for managing interest rate risk is a simulation model that evaluates the impact of interest rate changes on net interest income and the economic value of equity.
 However, there can be no assurance that Southern States will be successful in minimizing the adverse effects of changes in interest rates.

 We generally price our variable rate loans based on the prime interest rate.
-As of December 31, 2021, we had \$608.2 million of variable rate loans.
-We also had \$33.3 million of interest rate swaps and \$12.5 million of Company secured borrowings, subject to a LIBOR-based variable rate, with fall back rates based on the SOFR rate.
+As of December 31, 2023, we had \$921.4 million of variable rate loans.

 Generally, the interest rates on Southern States' interest-earning assets and interest-bearing liabilities do not change at the same rate, to the same extent or on the same basis.
 Even assets and liabilities with similar maturities or re-pricing periods may react differently to changes in market interest rates.
 Interest rates on certain types of assets and liabilities may fluctuate in advance of changes in general market interest rates, while interest rates on other types of assets and liabilities may lag behind changes in general market rates.
 Certain assets, such as fixed and adjustable rate mortgage loans, have features that limit changes in interest rates on a short-term basis and over the life of the asset.
+In a rising interest rate environment, the value of our available for sale ("AFS") securities portfolio generally declines.
+Conversely, in a declining interest rate environment, the value of our AFS securities portfolio generally increases.
+As of December 31, 2023, our net unrealized loss in our securities AFS portfolio was \$11.3 million due to the significant rise in interest rates during 2023.
 Changes in interest rates could materially and adversely affect Southern States' financial condition and results of operations.